 The distinction between the dimensions is not always clear cut.
 For example MSME inclusion and promotion of local economies is related to achieving both social and economic outcomes.
 The table above is not exhaustive and there may be many other considerations related to sustainability in a given country.
 The point is that while the topics listed, and any others, may not be explicitly and individually mentioned in the indicators of the MAPS SPP module, they all potentially constitute parts of SPP and accordingly of a MAPS SPP assessment.
 It is ultimately up to the assessors as well as the country authorities and partners leading the assessment to decide on the scope of the assessment within the methodological requirements.
-Such decisions are made at the planning stage of the assessment, recorded in the concept note, and reflected in the evidence listed in the analyses of the assessment report.
+Such decisions are made at the planning stage of the assessment report.